Loading Events

 Free for Members | Free for Resident Benefits PassHolders | $25 Guests of Member | $30 Adults | Free for Students & Children

-As we celebrate Regeneration: Long Island’s History of Ecological Art and Care, Earth Day, and Robert Rauschenberg’s Centennial, join us in the Lichtenstein Theater at 2 PM for a conversation between Helen Hsu, Associate Curator for Research at the Robert Rauschenberg Foundation, and artists in the Regeneration exhibition, moderated by Scout Hutchinson, The FLAG Art Foundation Associate Curator at the Parrish.
+As we celebrate Regeneration: Long Island’s History of Ecological Art and Care, Earth Day, and Robert Rauschenberg’s Centennial, join us in the Lichtenstein Theater at 2 PM for a conversation between Helen Hsu, Associate Curator for Research at the Robert Rauschenberg Foundation; and Regeneration artists Scott Bluedorn, Jeremy Dennis, Sasha Fishman, and Tucker Marder; moderated by Scout Hutchinson, The FLAG Art Foundation Associate Curator of Contemporary Art.
 A reception will follow the talk at 3 PM.

 Advance registration is recommended.
 Limited spaces will be available at the door.